mooreds/docs-1/docs/references/google-push-notifications.md

 * Either configure a consent screen if this is your first time, or modify your existing consent screen to add `transposit.com` as an authorized domain.
 * Select **Web application**.
 * Note the Client ID and Client Secret to be used in the next step, and click Save.
-* Select the credential you just created and add `https://api.transposit.com/oauthCallback` as an authorized redirect URI.
+* Select the credential you just created and add `https://console.transposit.com/oauthCallback` as an authorized redirect URI.
 If you did not properly set up your authorized domain in your consent screen, you may get an `Invalid Redirect` error.
 If so, follow the link and add `transposit.com` to the authorized domains list.
 * Go to **APIs & Services > Library**, search for the correct API (e.g. Google Mail, Google Calendar, or Google Drive), and enable the API.

 ## Tell Transposit to use those OAuth2 credentials

 * In your Transposit application, add the data connector for the desired Google service.
-* Go to **Settings > Data Connections** and find your data connector under **Authentication**.
+* Go to **Code > Data Connections** and find your data connector.
-* Click **Configure**, replace the Client ID and Client Secret with the values from the previous step.
+* Click **Authentication > Configure**, replace the Client ID and Client Secret with the values from the previous step.
 * Save your changes.
-* Go back to **Code**, hover over your key and select remove key from the context menu.
+* Hover over your key and select remove key from the context menu.
 * Add the key again with your new credentials.
 You should now see your Google project's consent screen.

 ## Create a webhook in Transposit to receive the callback